strawberryhacker/operating-system-cortex-m7/README.md

 # Summary

 Vanilla is a single-core operating system for the ARMv7 architecture.
+It will work on all Cortex-M7 chip from Microchip, however the SAME70 Xplained might be the best choice as it don't require any port.

 # Building